taviso/wpdfilter/README.md

 as Administrator, and then type:

 `regsvr32 c:\Windows\System32\wpdfilt64.dll`

+You should get a message that registration was successful.

 You probably need to restart the Windows Search service, or just reboot.
 If that worked, go to your Documents folder and try searching for something in